 Easy dessert recipe.
-This 2-ingredient strawberry angel food cake dessert takes no time at all to make.
+This 2-ingredient strawberry angel food cake dessert takes no time at all to make, with ingredients you can easily find at your local grocery store.
 Just add thawed frozen strawberries and water to the cake mix and you’re well on your way to a delicious strawberry cake.

 Frozen strawberries.
 Using frozen strawberries in this cake recipe means that you don't have to wait until strawberries are in season to make this cake.
 The frozen strawberries are ideal for this strawberry angel food cake because when they thaw, they are very, very soft so they break up easily with just a regular hand mixer.

-Healthy.
+Healthy-ish.
 Relatively speaking, angel food cake is on the lighter side of things.
-So if you or anyone in your crew is trying to cut calories or fat from their diet, they can still work this strawberry angel food cake into their plan.
+So if you or anyone in your crew is trying to cut calories or fat from their diet, they can still work this strawberry angel food dessert into their plan.